unalterable/CV/README.md

 ### Tes Engineering (Oct 2017 - Present)
 *SOFTWARE ENGINEER*

 An old company (~100 years), Tes provide teaching resources and solutions.
-Now that online is the focus of the business, we have recently ungone a massive update to their engineering department.
+Now that 'online' is the focus of the business, we have recently ungone a massive update to our engineering department.

 We’re now almost totally microservices, with a JS stack (React, Node, Mongo, funcational design), everything is Dockerised and running on AWS.